qianrong0709/qianrong0709/README.md

 - 📧 How to reach me: qianrong0709@126.com / qianrong0709@hkbu.edu.hk

-- 💼 Currently working in ChangSha 🇨🇳 and HongKong🇭🇰.
+- 💼 Currently working in ChangSha 🇨🇳 and Hong Kong🇭🇰.